2006 Barking and Dagenham London Borough Council election

 Elections for Barking and Dagenham London Borough Council were held on Thursday 4 May 2006.
 The whole council was up for election.
 Barking and Dagenham is split up into 17 wards, each electing 3 councillors, so a total of 51 seats were up for election.

 The Labour Party retained control of the council winning 38 seats and 41% of the popular vote.
 The British National Party won 12 seats in a rare electoral breakthrough for a far-right party, and formed the official opposition winning 17% of the popular vote.
 The Conservatives won 1 seat.

 Background

+In the lead up and aftermath of the election, Barking and Dagenham underwent significant demographic change causing a massive rise in support for the British National Party.
+In the 2001 census, the white British and Irish percent of the borough's population was 82%.